 And, cash strapped parents often have no choice but to leave their baby in the same diaper all day or longer, leading to potential health and abuse risks.
 A baby left in a wet, dirty diaper all day can experience diaper rash, infection and other worse health problems.
 A baby suffering from severe diaper rash and irritation is an unhappy baby.
 And an unhappy baby is a crying baby stressing out already stressed caregivers living in need.
 Babies who cry excessively are the most likely to be victims of shaken baby syndrome.*

 One in three families struggle to afford diapers, and surprisingly, diapers cannot be bought with food stamps.
 Rather, diapers are categorized with alcohol and tobacco as ineligible items.
 Diapers are a small thing, but they can have a big impact on a family's ability to become self-sufficient.
 If low-income parents cannot provide a steady supply of disposable diapers, they cannot take advantage of free or subsidized childcare, and without childcare, they are less able to attend work or school on a consistent basis.
 In turn, this leads to increased economic instability and a continuation of the cycle of poverty.
 With an adequate supply of clean, dry diapers, parents can access these daycare and early education programs so parents can work or attend school.**

 HELP CHILDREN IN NEED.
 RAISE AWARENESS.
 MAKE A CHANGE.

-Together with our partner agencies and through community efforts, large and small, Make A Change Diaper Bank works to strengthen families in need by providing them with a reliable and adequate supply of free diapers while raising awareness of the need for diapers.
+Together with our partner agencies and through community efforts, Make A Change Diaper Bank works to strengthen families in need and in crisis by providing them with a reliable and adequate supply of free diapers while raising awareness of the need for diapers.